Frequently Asked Questions

 Pediatric neuropsychologists are licensed psychologists who have training in both clinical psychology and neuropsychology.

 Neuropsychologists have special training in how the brain develops and in understanding the link between the brain and behavior.
 They use this training to evaluate and manage children with cognitive, learning, social-emotional, or behavioral disorders.
-For info on a psychoeducational evaluation vs. a neuropsychological evaluation- see below.

 Please see the “Book Now” section where you can book a free 10-minute phone consultation, or evaluations.